Waccamaw Siouan Indians: 18th century

 John Lawson had placed the Woccon a few miles to the south of the Tuscarora in his New Voyage to Carolina (1700).
 Settling around the confluence of the Waccamaw and Pee Dee rivers, this amalgam of tribes had fragmented by 1705; a group of Woccon who moved farther north to the Lower Neuse River and Contentnea Creek.
 The first written mention of the Woccon (or Waccamaw) by English colonials was recorded in 1712.
 The South Carolina Colony tried to persuade the Waccamaw, along with the Cape Fear Indians, to join James Moore, son of the former British colonial governor of South Carolina, in his expedition against the Tuscarora in the Tuscarora War.

-British colonial administrators began to refer to the Woccon who moved south as the Waccamaw, as they settled near the Waccamaw River.
-Each colonial group tried to transliterate the names of tribes and spelling varied greatly.
-Waccamaw, for example, appeared in the historical record at about the same time that "Woccon" disappeared.

-The Waccamaw continued to inhabit the region along the Waccamaw and Pee Dee rivers until 1718, when they relocated to the Weenee, or Black River area.
-In 1720, they joined with fleeing families of Tuscarora, Cheraw, Keyauwee, and Hatteras Indians along Drowning Creek, now known as the Lumbee, or Lumber River.
-Families of Waccamaw Indians continued to live along Drowning Creek until 1733, when some families sought refuge along Lake Waccamaw and Green Swamp.

 By the second decade of the 18th century, many Waccamaw, also known as the Waccommassus, were located one hundred miles northeast of Charleston, South Carolina.
 In 1749, a war broke out between the Waccamaw and South Carolina Colony.

 After the Waccamaw-South Carolina War, the Waccamaw sought refuge in the wetland region situated on the edge of Green Swamp, near Lake Waccamaw.
-They settled four miles north of present-day Bolton, North Carolina, along what is still known as the "Old Indian Trail."
+They settled four miles north of present-day Bolton, North Carolina, along what is still known as the "Old Indian Trail".
 State land deeds and other colonial records substantiate the oral traditions of the Waccamaw Siouan Indians and their claim to the Green Swamp region.